 Most successful real estate brokers already understand the principles of management.
-They probably know the theory and the formulas required to build a great team and then manage them.
-They may have an MBA or they may have studied most principles taught in an MBA program.
-That mean most successful real estate entrepreneurs have the know-how to manage.
+They understand the theory and formulas required to build a great team.
+Some may even have an MBA or at least understand the principles taught in an MBA program.
+That means most successful real estate entrepreneurs have the know-how to manage.

 Real estate entrepreneurs struggle to balance people skills with their strong drive to succeed.
 As such, they tend to be abrasive and offend others unintentionally.
-And while managing their growing team, they come across as overbearing as they implement their vision for success of their real estate brokerage.
-The bottom line is this: Real estate entrepreneurs can’t do their work if they’re spending their days managing people and managing the day-to-day operations.
+And while managing their growing team, they come across as overbearing.

 Great example reveals the difference between entrepreneur and manager